Resources for Schools

 Lots of Shropshire place-names reveal the presence of animals, birds, fish and insects in the Anglo-Saxon landscape.
 Some of these may surprise you, as they are no longer found in Great Britain.
 This exciting resource pack provides downloadable instructions alongside a set of Anglo-Saxon animal flashcards.
 All you'll need is a printer and paper - a laminator would be useful, but is not essential.
 Have fun!

-Instructions for download: Shropshire Animals, Past and Present
+Module Plan: Shropshire Animals, Past and Present

 Shropshire Animals Flashcards